beet-software/dorm/docs/docs/reference/engine-capabilities.md

 succeed.

-The current MySQL pull and pullAll implementations perform an initial read and do not subscribe to later database changes.
-Several writes use a connection transaction internally, but the public framework does not expose a general transaction object.
+The current MySQL pull and pullAll implementations perform an initial read and do not subscribe to later database changes. `TransactionalDorm` can compose reads and writes across repositories using the same connection transaction.
+Selected individual operations also use a connection transaction internally.

 Direct table relationship plans can group reads.
 Other relationship sources use readable operations.
 This is an implementation capability, not a